satvikarepo/Karutefrontend/README.md

 Step 3: Clone this repo.
 Make sure you have git installed on your system if not go to https://git-scm.com/downloads and install

-Step 4: install "Expo go" app into your phone
+Step 4: install "Expo go" app on your phone

 Step 5: Open command promt and navigate to your repo and run the below command